-I completed nine months work experience in London at 1 Lombard Street, which is a Brasserie, Bar & fine dining restaurant at the heart of Bank in London.
+I completed nine months of work experience in London at 1 Lombard Street, which is a Brasserie, Bar and fine dining restaurant at the heart of Bank in London.
 It’s where the city meets for breakfast, lunch and dinner.
-Like all good chefs it is best to gain experience from some of the best restaurants and where better than London?
+Like all good chefs, it is best to gain experience from some of the best restaurants and where better than London?
 It was a very busy restaurant, good preparation for a chef’s life!
-I didn’t have a lot of spare time as I worked long hours in a team environment, but I loved it and it was good grounding.
+I didn’t have a lot of spare time as I worked long hours in a team environment, but I loved it and it was a good grounding.

-How long have you been working at Hart’s?
+How long have you been working at Hart’s Restaurant?

 I joined for the second time in October 2017 as Sous Chef to Dan Burridge.
 I had previously been the Sous Chef when we originally ran the restaurant in the Park Bar back in 2006.
 I left in 2007 to support my good friend Troy Lambs in his restaurant Lambs at the Market in Mansfield as Sous Chef.
 This was the first restaurant in Mansfield to receive one Rosette for culinary excellence so I was very proud of my time spent there.

 What do you like most about being a chef?

 Creating dishes, playing with different ingredients and flavours.
 Hart’s allows me to do this and I look forward to developing some special menu nights in the future.

 What do you most dislike about being a chef?